YellowOnion/steam-runtime-tools/pressure-vessel/launch.1.md

     **env -u** *VAR* *COMMAND* *ARGUMENTS...*
     as the command.

+# ENVIRONMENT

+`PWD`
+:   **pressure-vessel-launcher**(1) sets this to the current working
+    directory (as specified by **--directory**, or inherited from the launcher) for each command executed inside the container, overriding the environment options shown above.

 # OUTPUT

 The standard output from *COMMAND* is printed on standard output.